Pravar-Gupta/Background-Color-Change/README.md

 # Background Color Change
- A background color changing with dropdown option
+ A background color changing with the dropdown option,

+ The link to the site: https://pravar-gupta.github.io/Background-Color-Change/